openvinotoolkit/openvino_notebooks/README.md

 ### Step 2: Clone the Repository

-> Note: We are currently experiencing an issue with the repository.
-Please use `git clone --depth=1` while we are looking into this.
+> Note: Using the `--depth=1` option for `git clone` reduces download size.

 ```bash
 git clone --depth=1 https://github.com/openvinotoolkit/openvino_notebooks.git
 cd openvino_notebooks
 ```

-### Step 3: Install and Launch the Notebooks
+### Step 3: Install the Notebooks Requirements

-Upgrade pip to the latest version.
-Use pip's legacy dependency resolver to avoid dependency conflicts
+Upgrade pip to the latest version and install the requirements.
+Install the openvino_env kernel to create a Jupyter kernel for this virtual environment.

 ```bash
 python -m pip install --upgrade pip